hperrin/webfinger-jrd/README.md

 Webfinger and host-meta client library for Node.js.

+Forked from https://www.npmjs.com/package/webfinger, I've added support for the "application/jrd+json" content type.

 It supports:

-* XRD documents
+- XRD documents
-* JRD documents
+- JRD documents
-* host-meta
+- host-meta
-* host-meta.json
+- host-meta.json
-* http and https
+- http and https
-* RFC 6415 and the upcoming Webfinger RFC (up to draft 09)
+- RFC 6415 and the upcoming Webfinger RFC (up to draft 09)

 ## License

 Copyright 2012,2013 E14N https://e14n.com/
+Copyright 2023 Hunter Perrin

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.